16348104/bdc_demo/README.md

-# a BDC demo project
+# A BDC demo project